mdll/otrs-fcgi/README.md

 	root@otrs:~$ cp otrs/Kernel/Config.pm.dist otrs/Kernel/Config.pm
 	root@otrs:~$ chmod -R www-data.www-data otrs*

-### 3. install scripts for this package
+### 3. Install scripts for this package

-now its time to copy the scripts from this package to have a working fast-cgi
+now its time to copy the scripts from this package to have a working fast-cgi.
+The files need some little configuration, like HOMEDIR and USER...

 	root@otrs:~$ mkdir -p /var/run/otrs
 	root@otrs:~$ chown -R www-data.www-data /var/run/otrs